Seattle keeps crown as nation’s hottest housing market for 2nd straight month

 Home prices across Greater Seattle are now up nearly 60 percent since bottoming out four years ago, and are well past the old, pre-recession high.

-For the second straight month, the Seattle area has topped the nation in home-price growth, even during what is normally a slow time of year for home sales.
+For the second straight month, the Seattle area has topped the nation in home-price growth, even during what is normally a slow time of year for local home sales.

-The typical single-family home across King, Snohomish and Pierce counties cost 10.7 percent more in October than a year ago, the biggest increase of 20 cities measured by the Case-Shiller home price index released Tuesday.
+The typical single-family house across King, Snohomish and Pierce counties cost 10.7 percent more in October than a year ago, the biggest increase of 20 cities measured by the Case-Shiller home-price index released Tuesday.

 Before topping last month’s report, Seattle hadn’t been the nation’s hottest housing market since 2007.

-Portland again was second, with home prices rising 10.3 percent, followed by Denver, Dallas and Tampa at about 8 percent each.
+Portland again was second, with home prices rising 10.3 percent, followed by Denver, Dallas and Tampa, Fla., at about 8 percent each.

 Most Read Stories